Q: How can I help?

 patreon), selling advertisement space in the magazine, or (eventually) selling nicely printed special

-editions (that's why we require commercial licenses for articles).
+editions (that's why we require commercial licenses for the articles).

 Q: How much are you paying for an article?